Updated: Jun 16

 Indeed, they were somebody’s baby.

-At my daughter’s assigned point of departure, we parked; Jess, proceeded to the back of the Escape to gather her backpack and gear.
+Arriving at my daughter’s departure area, we parked; Jess, proceeded to the back of the Escape to gather her backpack and gear.
 Pulling the backpack all the way to the edge of the car.

 “Mom, can you give me a hand here?”